ayonli/fron/api.md

     the default value will be `<anonymous>`.
 - `position` The appearing position of the current token, includes both start and end positions.
-- `type` The type of the current token, literal types are lower-cased and compound types are upper-cased.
+- `type` The type of the current token, by default, literal types are lower-cased and compound types are upper-cased.
+For convenience, every SourceToken is carried inside a `root` token.
 - `data` The parsed data of the current token, it may not be the final data since there may be a handler to deal with the current type.
+If the current token is an object property, the `data` will be an inner SourceToken.
 - `parent` The token of the parent node.
 - `path` The path of the current token, only for object properties and array elements.